 Video and Telephone Therapy Sessions

-Covid is causing chaos and uncertainty, so awareness and prevention of the mental health impact of the Covid virus is key for emotional wellbeing to protect against fear through this period of change.
+Coronavirus is causing chaos and uncertainty, so awareness and prevention of the mental health impact of the coronavirus virus is key for emotional wellbeing to protect against fear through this period of change.
 We need to look after ourselves and each other.
-If you are struggling with anxiety surrounding the coronavirus, or you were struggling with anxiety, stress, depression, or anything else prior to the coronavirus there is always some way of getting help, even when everything seems so up-in-the-air.
+If you are struggling with anxiety surrounding the coronavirus, or you were struggling with anxiety, stress, depression, or anything else prior to the pandemic there is always some way of getting help, even when everything seems so up-in-the-air.

 Recent research shows that receiving therapy from a therapist via traditional telephone or Skype and Zoom has just as much therapeutic value as face to face therapy, and in some instances, even more so.
 It is also a valuable way of helping people who do not have the means or opportunity to attend face-to-face sessions, to receive the help that they want to receive.